 I’ve heard of hypnosis, what is it?

-You can probably relate to a situation where you have been in conversation and forgotten the name of a person, song or film title.
+You can probably relate to a situation where you have forgotten the name of a person, song or film title.
 While you’re consciously trying to remember the name, it just won’t come to you.
-Its only later when you’re daydreaming that the name pops into your head.
+It’s only later when you’re daydreaming that the name pops into your head.
 Your unconscious mind has been busy trying to retrieve the information and when it finds it, it alerts your conscious mind.

 What actually happens to my brain during hypnosis?

-During the light trance state used in solution focused hypnotherapy your brain is able to build new positive pathways and connections.
-By mimicking your REM dream state, when done regularly hypnotherapy can help you to think less emotionally and instead to think with logic and reason.
-When you enter a trance state your brain shuts off its supply of noradrenaline, one of your bodies main stress hormones so you come back to full consciousness feeling calm and at ease.
+During the light trance state used in solution-focused hypnotherapy, your brain is able to build new positive pathways and connections.
+When done regularly hypnotherapy can help you to think less emotionally and instead think with logic and reason.
+Your brain shuts off its supply of noradrenaline when you enter a trance state.
+This is one of your body’s main stress hormones so you come back to full consciousness feeling calmer.

-During hypnosis your brain waves actually alter.
-When you are wake and especially if you are suffering from overwhelm, your beta waves will be predominant and your levels of stress hormones will be high.
-However, when you are in a relaxed trance state, your supply of stress hormones lower, enabling your more relaxing delta waves to continue to help calm you.
+When in hypnosis your brain waves actually alter.
+If you are suffering from overwhelm, your beta waves will be predominant and your levels of stress hormones will be high.
+Your supply of stress hormones lessens when you are in a relaxed trance state.
+This enables your more relaxing delta waves to continue to help calm you.

-Your alpha and theta brain waves then become more influential which enable you to visualise and then come up with solutions to your problems.
-When in trance we allow our brain to make a proper assessment of our situation because it’s not being overloaded by never ending thought processes.
+During hypnosis, your alpha and theta brain waves then become more influential.
+This enables you to visualise and then come up with solutions to your problems.
+When in trance we allow our brain to make a proper assessment of our situation.
+This is because it’s not being overloaded by never-ending thought processes.